asam-oss/OSC-ALKS-scenarios/README.md

 The execution in the open source tools "esmini", a basic OpenSCENARIO player, and "openPASS", a simulation platform for traffic simulation, is described on Windows:

+_Note:_ The execution with openPASS expects xsltproc on the system path.
+Check out the "Notes regarding openPASS" for more information.

 1. Clone or download the repository to your local drive.
 2. a) Download the [latest esmini release](https://github.com/esmini/esmini/releases) (e.g. esmini-bin_win_x64.zip) (tested successfully with [esmini 1.7.13](https://github.com/esmini/esmini/releases/tag/v1.7.13)),
 or